 She earned her MFA in acting from PlayMakers Repertory Company at the University of North Carolina-Chapel Hill.
 Highlights include working with Gene Saks in The Front Page as well as with Joseph Haj in Cyrano de Bergerac, and David Hammond in Caesar & Cleopatra.
 She also became a big fan of new work after playing “Moll” in Jordan Harrison’s Kid Simple, directed by Shelley Butler.

-In New York, Marla has performed all over downtown and outdoors, including Abingdon Theatre, HERE Arts Café, and The Brick, in addition to two national tours.
+In New York, Marla performed all over downtown and outdoors, including Abingdon Theatre, HERE Arts Café, and The Brick, in addition to two national tours.
 She loves playing intelligent, complicated women living on the fringe of society.